Back to Blog

 Conclusion

 Contract templates are the foundation of a profitable voice AI agency.
-Start with platform-provided templates from Trillet's Agency plan, customize for your specific services, and add industry-specific exhibits as you expand into regulated verticals.
+Start with a vetted template, customize it for your specific services, have it reviewed by counsel, and add industry-specific exhibits as you expand into regulated verticals.
 A solid contract protects your margins, sets clear expectations, and gives clients confidence they're working with a professional agency.
+The contract is only one piece of the client relationship, though: the way you run the first weeks matters just as much, so pair your paperwork with a repeatable voice agent client onboarding process and a deliberate client retention strategy to protect the recurring revenue your termination clauses are designed to defend.